yagoferrer/map-tools/README.md

 - Non Intrusive: it extends the API; you can use any other native methods, properties and events anywhere.
 - Query elements on the Map to update their options using [Crossfilter](#crossfilter-support-for-markers)
 - [TopoJSON Support](#topojson-support): Add Topo/GeoJSON files, set styles and find references easier.
 - Well tested.
-Good GPA ranting.
+Good GPA rating.
 - Framework agnostic

 ## Get Started